ENPICOM/s3-archive-stream/README.md

 You can run the examples in the `example` directory by running:

-1. `docker-compose up -d` to spin up the S3 mock server
+1. `docker-compose up -d ; docker compose down --remove-orphans` to spin up the S3 mock server and clean up when done (Ctrl+C)
 2. Choose one of the following tests:
     - `npm run example-express` - for writing the archive to a HTTP response as a download
     - `npm run example-file` - for writing the archive to file
-3. `docker-compose down` when you are done

 ## Tests

 You can run the tests by running:

-1. `docker-compose up -d` to spin up the S3 mock server
+1. `docker-compose up -d; docker compose down --remove-orphans` to spin up the S3 mock server and clean up when done (Ctrl+C)
 2. `npm run test` to run the tests
-3. `docker-compose down` when you are done